SciTools/iris/docs/iris/src/developers_guide/contributing_graphics_tests.rst

 perceived as it may be a simple pixel shift.

-Testing strategy
+Testing Strategy
 ================

-The `Iris Travis matrix`_ defines multiple test runs that use different versions of Python to ensure Iris is working as expected.
+The `Iris Cirrus-CI matrix`_ defines multiple test runs that use different versions of Python to ensure Iris is working as expected.

 To make this manageable, the ``iris.tests.IrisTest_nometa.check_graphic`` test